irajwani/model-service/README.md

 You can connect to the mongodb instance within a GUI for mongo with connection string 'mongodb://localhost:27017'

 ## Standard User Story:

+- Create a model
+- Retrieve the model by ID
+- Patch a model, and play around with deltas mechanism, like in assignment description

 I've added comments within the code base for any other shortcomings in the system design that would be detrimental in a production grade repo.